JackSzwergold/Cheat-Sheets/content/Linux-Unix - HFS Volume Related Items.md

 Finally, if the drive was improperly unmounted or has otherwise become partially corrupted run fsck.hfsplus (provided here by Jayson) as such:

     sudo fsck.hfsplus /dev/sdx#

-***

-*Linux-Unix - HFS Volume Related Items (c) by Jack Szwergold; written on September 22, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*